snowcapcyber/CribSheets/README.md

 * Introduction to TCP (2).

-* Introduction to UDPl
+* Introduction to UDP.

-* Introduction to ICMPl
+* Introduction to ICMP.

 * Port Forwarding.